 Our mugs are dishwasher & microwave safe, but their print will last longer if hand-washed.

 Posters and wall canvases should not be hung in direct sunlight or outdoors.
 They can be gently-cleaned with a feather duster or a soft dry cloth.

 To clean a phone case, remove the case from your phone.
 Add a little mild soap to water, and dampen a cloth or sponge with it.
 With the damp cloth, rub your case gently in circles.
-Let your case air-dry at room temperature.
+Rinse, then let your case air-dry at room temperature.

 Don’t clean your phone case with any alcohol-based products as they can remove the ink and discolor the case.

 The stainless steel water bottles should only be washed by hand.

 Their plastic vacuum seals could be damaged from high heat in a dishwasher.